A Round-Trip in Torc’s Self-Driving Car

-The car’s numerous cameras and large Velodyne LiDAR sensor mounted on its roof sparked numerous conversations with passersby and observers along the route.
+Throughout the road trip, the car’s numerous cameras and large LiDAR sensors mounted on its roof sparked numerous conversations with passersby and observers along the route.
 One of the most frequently asked questions was whether Torc was a storm-chasing team.
 Some individuals who approached the car simply repeated the words emblazoned on its side.
 “Torc.
-Self-driving,” they would say as a greeting.
-They would then stare at the team in anticipation of an explanation.
+Self-driving,” they would say as a greeting, prompting the engineering team for an explanation.

 Arriving in Detroit